Alternative Break Service Experiences

-If you’re looking to make a difference in the lives of others, we offer several spring break service experiences.
-Our Alternative Spring Break Mission Trips provide a unique opportunity to join with other GMercyU students, faculty and staff members in service projects around the country and around the world.
+If you’re looking to make a difference in the lives of others, The Mercy Center hosts Alternative Break missions that bring GMercyU students, faculty, and staff together for service projects around the country and the world.

-Whether you’re looking to stay in the U.S. or travel abroad, you’re sure to find an opportunity to perform worthwhile community service, while learning about cultural and social issues facing your host community.
+You’ll perform worthwhile community service while learning about cultural and social issues facing your host community.
 It's an experience you'll never forget, and one that you'll want to repeat again and again throughout your time here.

 - Be of service to others

-- Learn more about economic poverty, diversity and social justice
+- Learn more about economic poverty, diversity, social justice, and the environment

 - Live simply

 - Reflect on your experiences, individually and as a community